emrichmp/gym_reviewer_frontend/notes.md

 Goals/to do
+- Create comment form
-- add function to create a comment under each gym
+- Be able to add comment to JSON
 - Refactor index.js
 - Use OO JS
 - Make sure there are 3 AJAX Calls